-Motley leads No. 5 Baylor again in 65-61 win over Texas Tech
+Motley's free throws lead No. 5 Baylor past Texas Tech 65-61

 Texas Tech: After hosting LSU in the Big 12/SEC Challenge on Saturday, the Red Raiders visit Texas next Wednesday.

-Baylor: After a Big 12/SEC trip to Mississippi, the Bears play at Kansas for the Big 12 lead next Wednesday.
+Baylor: After a Big 12/SEC trip to Mississippi, the Bears play at Kansas.

 ---